 Let's Encrypt is free, among other things, because "HTTPS everywhere" is an idea of the industry giants

 But the most pressing question first: Is Let's Encrypt really free?
 Or rather: What's the catch?
 To make a long story short: Yes, neither the certificates nor the required programs cost money.
 And: there is no catch.
 Often, however, there are not purely economic motives behind this question, but rather the further question of why Let's Encrypt is free of charge.
-So why should a product that other organisations have previously paid for suddenly be offered free of charge?
+So why should a product that other organizations have previously paid for suddenly be offered free of charge?

 "We provide certificates free of charge, because cost excludes people.
 Our certificates are available in every country in the world, because the secure Web is for everyone." - Let's Encrypt